ExpressionEngine/ExpressionEngine-User-Guide/source/development/guidelines/security.rst

 Validating Form Hashes in Your Add-on
 =====================================

-ExpressionEngine will automatically check the csrf token of all requests before handing the request off to your addon.
+ExpressionEngine will automatically check the CSRF token of all requests before handing the request off to your addon.
 This means that all forms and requests must include the ``csrf_token`` field.
 Asynchronous requests that include an `HTTP_REQUESTED_BY` header (this is set by most